drakkan/sftpgo/docs/web-admin.md

 - username: `admin`
 - password: `password`

-The web interface can be exposed over HTTPS.
+The web interface can be exposed via HTTPS and may require mutual TLS authentication in addition to administrator credentials.